Alzheimer’s Society UX case study

 Benefits

-researcher organises post it notes on wallRik Williams also cites an important ‘softer’ benefit of the website user research project: it has helped establish a culture at the charity around the value of user research, and user centred design practice.
-“System Concepts’ flexible and inclusive approach involved observers and other stakeholders from the charity.
-This gave them valuable project exposure, adding value to our internal culture, and was really helpful to us,” he says.
+researcher organises post it notes on wallOur client also highlighted an important ‘softer’ benefit of the project, as it helped establish a culture at the charity around the value of user research, and user centred design practice.
+Allowing stakeholders to be involved throughout, as part of our flexible and inclusive approach to the project, created valuable exposure to first-hand insights from participants.

 More like this